Bench in Athens @hf 2014

 Italian city for 2019

-In Italy there are 21 cities competing for the title for 2019.
+In Italy there were 21 cities competing for the title for 2019.
+Five, including Ravenna, made it on the short list.
+A decision is expected for autumn 2014.
 In the past, Florenz has been in 1986 and Bologna in 2000 European Capitals of Culture.

 Greece –selection of the next ECoC for 2021

 After the Municipal elections were held on May 25th 2014, it is expected that clarity will soon prevail as to which cities are going to declare their candidancy.
 Besides Pireaeus and Syros, it is said that Nafplion, Kalamata and Tripoli form potentially one unit.
 Also Iraklion in Crete has been contemplating.
 Unsure is still Rhodes.

 went into a barn for cows and put up her paintings depicting a history of art.